michaeluno/admin-page-framework/readme.txt

 <h5>Where can I get the minified version of the framework?</h5>
 It is in the `library` directory of the plugin.
 Or go to **Dashboard** -> **Admin Page Framework** -> **Tool** -> **Minifier** and press **Download**.

-<h5><strong>I've written a useful class, functions, and even custom field types that will be useful for others!
-Do you want to include it?</strong></h5>
-The [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework") is available.
-Raise an [issue](https://github.com/michaeluno/admin-page-framework/issues) first and we'll see if changes can be made.

-<h5><strong>How can I contribute to improving the documentation?</strong></h5>
-You are welcome to submit documentation.
-Please follow the [Documentation Guideline](https://github.com/michaeluno/admin-page-framework/blob/master/documentation_guideline.md).

-In addition, your tutorials and snippets for the framework can be listed in the manual.
-Let us know it [here](https://github.com/michaeluno/admin-page-framework/issues?direction=desc&labels=Documentation&page=1&sort=created&state=open).

 <h5><strong>Does my commercial product incorporating your framework library have to be released under GPL2v+?</strong></h5>
 No. The demo plugin is released under GPLv2 or later but the library itself is released under MIT.
 Make sure to include only the library file.